bellingcat/toolkit/gitbook/tools/name-variant-search/regions.md

 ---
-description: Check the box if your tool is specific to any of these regions
+description: Check the boxes if your tool is specific to any of these regions
 ---

 # Regions